jlyonsmith/shovel/README.md

 }
 ```

+The method `assert(assertNode)` receives an assert *node object* (see below) and must return `true` or `false`.  `true` is returned if the system state matches the assertion, `false` otherwise. `assert` should throw if it is going to return `false` and the `rectify` call could never succeed, e.g. the user needs to be root to rectify something or a situation exists which blocks rectifying the situation.
+Save anything to `this` that you calculate or need from the `assertNode` in the `assert` call so that it can be used by `rectify`.

-The method `assert(assertNode)` receives the args from the script and must return `true` or `false`.
-It can throw if the assert can never succeed.
-State can be saved in `this` in the `assert` call to be used by `rectify` if `assert` returns `false`.
-You must save the `args` parameter if you want to use it in `rectify`.
-Note that the `args` argument is a tree of JSON5 node objects as described in this [JSON5](https://www.npmjs.com/package/@johnls/json5) fork.
-A node is a Javascript object that was generated from JSON5 with a `type` and `value` fields, plus `line` and `column` fields showing where in the JSON5 file the object was created from.
+A node object is a Javascript object that was generated from JSON5 with a `type` and `value` fields, plus `line` and `column` fields showing where in the JSON5 file the object was created from.
 This allows outputting error messages that enable the Octopus user to find and fix errors in their script.
+See the [JSON5](https://www.npmjs.com/package/@johnls/json5) fork for more details.

 The method `rectify()` is called to modify the host state.
 The key thing is that when `rectify` finishes the next call to `assert` *must succeed*.
 If rectify cannot ensure this, then it should throw a new `ScriptError` or some other `Error` with enough information for the user to be able to fix the problem.